victor-github/memorize-dog/README.md

 ## Implementation Description

+The code sits in the file src/bakery/core.clj.

-I'm using the well-known cheshire library to easily parse the json into a map, through the products function.
+I'm using the well-known cheshire library to easily parse the json into a map, through the get-products function.

 The main functionality is in the "compute-price" function.
 This one takes two arguments, shopping_list and a products map.
 The shopping-list has the format described above.